 A motorcycle accident lawyer from our team can collect evidence to establish these four elements of liability, which are:

 - Duty of care: The other party had an obligation to take reasonable measures and prevent the accident.
+For example, all road users must abide by traffic laws to keep everyone safe on the road.

 - Damages: You have damages in the form of medical bills, lost pay, and pain and suffering because of your injuries.